Mkohm/Pirka/README.md

 The first time you want to use Pirka you have to visit: https://www.facebook.com/pirkabot/ and then click to send a message to Pirka.
 You will then have to login with your Itslearning/Blackboard login details to get all the functionality.
 When you have entered your details Pirka will scrape data from Itslearing & Blackboard, this will take some time (around -5 minutes), please be patient.

 ### Example usages
+#### Using context
+- User: "Can i get the exam date in TDT4100?"
+- Pirka: "The exam date in TDT4100 is..."
+- User: "Name of the contact person?"
+- Pirka: "The name of the contact person in **TDT4100** is Hallvard Trætteberg" (Pirka remembers the course code you talked about in the last messages)

 #### Course specific usage
 - Get exam date
 - Get exam date in TDT4100